0xOmen/0xOmen/README.md

 @0xOmen (@0x_Omen on Twitter)

-Tinkering and creating cool stuff
+Creating Flex, an EVM based p2p betting and escrow app

-- 🌱 I’m currently learning Solidity, JavaScript, Hardhat, front-end and back-end
+- 🌱 Learning Solidity, JavaScript, Hardhat, front-end and back-end
-- 💞️ I’m looking to collaborate on launching Flex, my P2P bet and escrow App
+- 💞️ I’m looking to collaborate on launching Flex: front-end, community, and telegram app development
 - 📫 How to reach me @0x_Omen on twitter